eastandwestwind/notes/_posts/2016-03-14-selectcolumns.md

 ---
-title: How to select columns from data frame
+title: Select columns from data frame
 ---

 Say I have a data frame df with columns df$A, df$B, df$C. . .  df$Z. I only want df$C and df$M.